rjt007/rjt007/README.md

-### Hi there 👋 .This is Rajat Agrawal !
+### Hi there 👋 .This is Rajat Agrawal!
-  -A 3rd year IT Undergraduate @IIEST,Shibpur.
+  -A 3rd Year IT Undergraduate @IIEST,Shibpur.

   -Reach me: [click here](mailto:rajatagrawal007.ra@gmail.com)
 ___